 Resources

-Daan Gooskens, Digital Consultant for CAPEXinsights, talks about the importance of pinpointing the exact business processes that need to be addressed to achieve optimal capital project success.
+Daan Gooskens, Account Director for CAPEXinsights, talks about the importance of pinpointing the exact business processes that need to be addressed to achieve optimal capital project success.

 “It’s often not one big-ticket item that needs rectifying, rather, it’s a mass of moving targets throughout the business process that ultimately impact organisational outcomes”

-When you drill down into capital project business processes, several issues consistently surface.
+When you drill down into capital project business process management, several issues consistently surface.
 The first is the instance of small projects that influence a portfolio budget - many of them unaccounted for in portfolio planning.
-They are often too small to warrant dedicated project management, but when it adds up to 5% or 10% of the portfolio budget, it leaves millions of dollars left to potential mismanagement and the organisation vulnerable to enterprise risk.
+They are often too small to warrant dedicated project management, but when it adds up to 5% or 10% of the portfolio budget, it leaves millions of dollars left to potential mismanagement and the organisation vulnerable to enterprise risk due to human error.

-This isn’t a roadblock, as such, yet it’s almost guaranteed to set up organisations for those cost blow-out ratios.
-It’s absolutely vital to ensure the right processes are in place to provide governance support to teams at every stage of the project lifecycle, and if this isn’t in place, there is little opportunity to mitigate risks before they become critical.
-You might like to read our article on discretionary funds and small projects to find out more about this all-too-common headache.
+This isn't a roadblock, as such, yet it's almost guaranteed to set up organisations for those cost blow-out ratios.
+It's absolutely vital to ensure the right business processes are in place to provide governance support to teams at every stage of the project lifecycle, and if this isn't in place, there is little opportunity to mitigate risks before they become critical.
+One way to improve business process management is to have discretionary funds available for small projects to support business operations as they arise.

-Another challenge is that portfolio managers simply can’t be everywhere at every moment in time.
-From a day-to-day capital project delivery perspective, the management work is simply being done on the ground.
-This raises numerous challenges, not least relying on varied experience levels of contributors to interpret requirements for diverse project needs.
+Another challenge is that portfolio managers simply can't be everywhere at every moment in time.
+From a day-to-day capital project delivery perspective, the management of processes is being done at ground level.
+This raises numerous challenges, not least relying on varied experience levels of contributors to interpret regulatory compliance requirements for diverse project needs.

 In fact, for many smaller, sometimes essential or urgent, projects, the site engineers are best placed to identify and manage the work.
-However, those individuals are not exposed to capital project delivery often, so hunting down the right tools and guidance can be time-consuming, and what might seem like a simple process to someone inside business processes every day can generate the potential for missed steps.
+However, those individuals are not exposed to capital project delivery often, so hunting down the right tools and guidance can be time-consuming, and what might seem like a simple process to someone inside business processes every day can generate the potential for missed steps in process efficiency.

-When it comes to capital project challenges, each one of these adds up, so what’s the solution?
+When it comes to capital project challenges and efficient business processes, each one of these adds up, so what's the solution?

-When you know what you’re doing, the rest falls into place.
+When you have the right business processes, the rest falls into place.

 The bottom line is transparency.
-From a portfolio perspective, understanding in real-time what is happening and where, is core to successful capital project portfolio management.
+From a portfolio perspective, understanding in real-time what is happening and where, is core to successful business improvement and capital project portfolio outcomes.

-Having transparency across project delivery, including hurdles and implementation, enables insights to successfully build and manage a portfolio, and to optimise the projects in the portfolio.
+Having transparency across project delivery, including hurdles and implementation, enables insights to successfully build and manage a portfolio, and to optimise the projects in the portfolio for greater business value.

-A direct digital view gives real-time insights into what’s happening at any point in time through dynamic reporting and dashboards.
-This single source of truth provides portfolio-wide visibility and enables data-driven decision making and proactive risk management, positioning managers to focus their time and energy into what needs it the most.
+When teams can access a digital dashboard of the portfolio with real-time insights, you can see what's happening at any point in time through dynamic reporting.
+This single source of truth provides portfolio-wide visibility and enables data-driven decision-making and proactive risk management, positioning managers to focus their time and energy into what needs it the most.

 But does transparency take away from trust?